NickBot-dev/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Install Active Directory
-- Create a Domain Admin user within the domain
+- Create a Domain Admin User within the Domain
-- Step 3
+- Join Client-1 VM to the domain (mydomain.com)
-- Step 4
+- Setup Remote Desktop for non-administrative users on the Client-1 VM

 <h2>Deployment and Configuration Steps</h2>